CP3-Neutrino/momenta/README.md

 ## Full examples

-Some full examples are available in `examples/`:
+Some full examples are available in the `examples/` directory:

-* `superkamiokande.py` provides a full example using Super-Kamiokande public effective areas from [Zenodo](https://zenodo.org/records/4724823) and expected background rates from [Astrophys.J.
-918 (2021) 2, 78](https://doi.org/10.3847/1538-4357/ac0d5a).
 * `full_example.ipynb` provides a step-by-step example to get sensitivities and perform a combination of different detectors.
 * `stacking_example.ipynb` provides an example on how to perform stacking analyses, combining the information from different sources.
+* `superkamiokande.ipynb` provides a full example using Super-Kamiokande public effective areas from [Zenodo](https://zenodo.org/records/4724823) and expected background rates from [Astrophys.J.
+918 (2021) 2, 78](https://doi.org/10.3847/1538-4357/ac0d5a).
 * `tabulated_flux.ipynb` provides an example on how to define and use tabulated fluxes instead of analytical formula (to implement specific emission models).

 ## Credits